 I have celiac disease and was diagnosed in early 2000s, before awareness was as high as it is now.
-Knowledge of the disease is understandably low in many developing countries, but myths also abound in the West.
-It is an auto-immune disease that affects not just my stomach when I eat wheat, but my joints, my ability to function properly, and so much more.
-Gluten free travel is an added component of stress over and above the usual worries about safe and uncontaminated food.
+Knowledge of the disease is understandably low in many developing countries, but myths also abound in the west.
+As of a May 2023 literature update, the estimated global prevalence of celiac disease is 1.4%, with some regions higher than others.

-The problem is, I still got sick when I used them as I traveled.
+The problem is, I still got sick when I used them.

-- Researched by a celiac who loves to eat.
+✅ Researched by a celiac who loves to eat (me!)

-- Have a clear mention of cross-contamination, care with preparation, and contaminated oil.
+✅ Have a clear mention of cross-contact, care with preparation, and oil that has not been shared with anything that has gluten.

 “If you’re traveling with a health-related dietary restriction like celiac disease, as Ms. Ettenberg does, keep a series of handy translation cards that accurately convey your dietary needs.
 If you’re gluten-free, Ms. Ettenberg’s own cards account for cross-contamination and many local dish names.”